All Products

 Description

 You can edit only the Table Name and Description.
-The parameter requirements are the same as when creating an offline physical table.
+The parameter requirements are the same as when you create an offline physical table.

 You can edit and delete existing fields, and add new fields.
-The parameter requirements are the same as when creating an offline physical table.
+The field requirements are the same as when you create an offline physical table.
 A DDL statement is generated when you modify a data type.

-• If the current table is an internal transactional table, you cannot clear the Not Null check box for fields that are set as primary keys.
+• If the current table is an internal transactional table, you cannot clear the Not Null checkbox for primary key fields.

-You can edit the Lifecycle.
-The requirements are the same as when creating an offline physical table.
+You can edit the lifecycle.
+The requirements are the same as when you create an offline physical table.

 • MaxCompute external table